amindeed/Gmail-AutoResponder/worklog.md

 <!-- ----------------------------------------------------------------------- -->

+## 2020-04-30
+- I've been testing the `options` parameter of the method [`sendEmail(recipient, subject, body, options)`](https://developers.google.com/apps-script/reference/gmail/gmail-app#sendemailrecipient,-subject,-body,-options), which behaves the same as [`GmailThread.replyAll(body, options)`](https://developers.google.com/apps-script/reference/gmail/gmail-thread#replybody,-options), with the following code :

+    ```javascript
+    GmailApp.sendEmail('name@domain.com', 'Apps Script : Test message', 'This is a test messages from APps Script', {
+        cc: null,
+        bcc: null,
+        noReply: null
+    });
+    ```
+- Tried a few combinations of values for `cc`, `bcc` and `noReply` properties, using both free and G-Suite Google accounts, and it seemed that it is safe to always default to `null`.
+- In addition these methods check whether given email addresses (recipient, Cc and Bcc) are valid and throws the exception `Invalid email` if they're not.
+So there is no need to provide backend code to validate addresses.
+- Updated code accordingly.
+- I couldn't keep the same work pace in last couple of days due to some preoccupations.
+So I'm just trying here to keep my daily commitment..

 ## 2020-04-29
 - I checked two online posts that I had added to `raw_notes.md` [on March 28](https://github.com/amindeed/Gmail-AutoResponder/commit/de9ba3b6137a64de4cd3815f814324f02d179169?short_path=deb3f38#diff-deb3f38e414de594d3421071ed162325).
 [One of them](https://www.labnol.org/code/20592-gsuite-account-check) suggests a method that doesn't seem to work any longer.
 [The other](https://stackoverflow.com/questions/57902993/google-app-script-to-check-if-an-email-exists-in-domain) suggests a seemingly working solution relying on the [Admin SDK Directory Service](https://developers.google.com/apps-script/advanced/admin-sdk-directory) that needs to be [enabled](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services) from the Script Editor UI through `Resources->Advanced Google Services...`, which I'm trying to avoid at the moment (unless it's required by other app features and/or makes things easier).
 - But, at the end, it seems that we can simply check whether script user's email address ends with `gmail.com` or some custom domain name!
 So I guess I'll settle with this for the moment :